 You can read about the safety assessment work on the FSANZ website.

 What if I still want to check the plant source for the glucose syrups?

 The Code requires that the name and address of the supplier be listed on the label and many manufacturers also supply phone numbers.
 You can contact suppliers to get information that's not on the label.

 Do the exemptions affect the requirements for gluten free labelling?

 The exemptions do not affect the Code requirements for gluten free labelling.
 The current requirements for 'gluten free' claims include the condition that the food must not contain detectable gluten, or oats or oat products; or cereals containing gluten that have been malted, or products of such cereals.

 The labelling exemption for glucose syrups relates only to the mandatory requirement to declare wheat as a food allergen.
 Producers of glucose syrups will not be able label their products as 'gluten free' if any detectable gluten is present in the product.

 The Food Standards Code also includes exemptions from allergen labelling for the following:

-in relation to fish, isinglass derived from swim bladders and used as a clarifying agent in beer or wine
+- fish does not have to be declared for isinglass derived from swim bladders and used as a clarifying agent in beer or wine.